• Skip to main content

 On a large cutting board, cut the crusts off of your bread, then flatten with a rolling pin.

 Cut each slice in half.
 In the center of each piece of bread, add a piece of candied bacon.
 You will have leftover candied bacon.
-We take the leftover and cut it up into small bites to top our french toast pigs in a blanket at the end.
+We take the leftover and cut it up into small bites to top our French toast pigs in a blanket at the end.

 Place a sausage link over top of the candied bacon piece in the middle of your bread, then roll the sides of the bread around it until they touch in the middle.
 Pinch the two ends of the bread together to form a seal.
 Dunk each sausage roll in your french toast mixture so it's all coated.